 I am a fine art photographer.
 My research comprises of photographic practice and writing and is concerned with the relationship between the terms 'photograph' and 'queer.'
 In a nutshell, my research explores ways to make possible a logic of thinking outside of the binary.

-My PhD project The Queering of Photography: A Generative Encounter (2014-19) presents a critique of binary rooted systems of thinking that exist within dominant discourse of photography.
+My PhD project The Queering of Photography: A Generative Encounter (2014-19) develops a materially rooted queer methodology and presents a critique of binary rooted systems of thinking that exist within dominant discourse of photography.

-Entangling traditional photographic disciplines with contemporary femininst concerns, my reserach, and most recently the PhD thesis The Queering of Photography, contributes to current photography practice and theory, Queer theory, New Materialism and Posthuman philosophy.
+Entangling traditional photographic disciplines with contemporary feminist concerns, my research contributes to current photography practice and theory, Queer theory, New Materialism and Posthuman philosophy.

 PhD, Royal College of Art